 - An ethernet or network patch cable

-Connect the Apple USB 3 Camera Adapter into the Lightning port of your iPad.
+Connect the Apple USB 3 Camera Adapter into the Lightning/USB-C port of your iPad.

 Connect the Apple Ethernet adapter and ethernet cable into the USB 3 Camera adapter.
 Ensure that the ethernet cable is also connected to your network router or switch.